celluloid/celluloid/lib/CONTRIBUTING.md

 # Contribution Guidelines

+If you are seeking support, or for discussions about Celluloid, you can use [the mailing list] is or the IRC channel, #celluloid on freenode.

-If you encounter an issue with Celluloid, you should go through the following checklist:
+If you encounter an issue with Celluloid itself, you should go through the following checklist:

 * Is this a known bug or are you falling into a common trap?
 Check the [Gotchas wiki page](https://github.com/celluloid/celluloid/wiki/Gotchas).
 * Is there already an issue filed which looks like your issue?
 Check the [issue tracker](https://github.com/celluloid/celluloid/issues).